Adults

 This online directory of community services and resources includes information on 10,000 health, human service and education agencies and programs in the Long Island area.
 The intent of the database is to have one, comprehensive, shareable, up-to-date and consistent database of local community resources.

-MCPL provides borrowing privileges (via the US Mail) for residents who have a physical disability that prevents them from visiting the library.
-To be eligible you must have a valid library card and submit an application signed by a health professional.
+MCPL offers two convenient services for patrons who may be unable to visit the library in person.
+The Mailbox Library provides borrowing privileges through the US Mail for residents with physical disabilities who are unable to visit the library.
+To be eligible, you must have a valid library card and submit an application signed by a health professional.
 Simply call 585-9393 ext.
-273 to request materials.
-Patrons who are part of the Mailbox Library are granted extended loan periods.
-Click here for the Mailbox Library application.
-The completed application can be submitted at either branch or mailed to MCPL-Centereach.
+273 to request materials or download the application here.
+[Click here for the Mailbox Library application] Mailbox Library patrons enjoy extended loan periods.

-Suffolk County Department of Aging – Senior Advocate at MCPL-Selden
+Suffolk County Department of Aging – Senior Advocate at MCPL-Centereach

-Available on the 1st Monday of every other month from 3:00pm to 5:00pm to assist with applications for SSI, food stamps, Medicare/Medicaid/Medigap, Senior ID Cards, HEAP benefits and other services.
+Available on the last Monday of alternating months from 2:30pm to 4:30pm to assist with applications for SSI, food stamps, Medicare/Medicaid/Medigap, Senior ID Cards, HEAP benefits and other services.
+Patrons may also contact the Office for the Aging directly at (631) 853-8200 for assistance.

 Senior Citizen Presentations and Tours